Print this page (attorney exhibit format)

 Chain of Custody for Digital Evidence

-Boston-based, serving clients nationwide
+Boston-based, serving clients nationwide by appointment.

 If you’re handling evidence for a legal or insurance matter, chain of custody is the written record that shows what was received, when, from whom, and how it was handled—so the evidence can be trusted later.